tilo/service_now/README.md

 # ServiceNow

+This is a fork from the [YaleSTC/service_now](https://github.com/YaleSTC/service_now) repository, which is significantly changed and not backwards-compatible.

 This Gem uses [Service Now's REST Api](http://wiki.servicenow.com/index.php?title=REST_API).
 It has only been used with reading & creating incidents so far.

 ## Installation